linusx/morgan-and-morgan/README.md

-# morgan-and-morgan
+# Morgan and Morgan Plugin
-Plugin for Morgan and Morgan
+WordPress plugin that ingests submissions to self.wordpress on the WordPress subreddit https://www.reddit.com/r/wordpress and inserts into WordPress as post type 'post.'